Uber Data Engineer Interview (2026)

 Design Uber's trip data pipeline that serves both real-time operations and historical analytics.

-Lambda or Kappa architecture: Kafka for real-time, Spark for batch reprocessing, Hudi for incremental updates to the lake.
+Kappa architecture: Kafka for real-time, Flink for stream processing, Hudi for incremental updates to the data lake.
 Discuss exactly-once semantics, late-arriving events from mobile clients, and partition strategy (by city and date).

 Model trip data to support marketplace analytics: supply/demand balance, driver utilization, and rider conversion funnels.

 Fact: trips (request_ts, accept_ts, pickup_ts, dropoff_ts, fare, surge_multiplier, zone_id).
 Dimensions: zones (with H3 hierarchy), drivers, riders.
-Discuss pre-aggregating zone-level metrics hourly and the difference between completed trips and requested trips.
+Discuss pre-aggregating zone-level metrics hourly.

 Tell me about a time you had to make a technical decision quickly under production pressure.

 Uber operates 24/7 with real-time financial impact.
 Describe the incident, the options you considered, what you chose and why, and the outcome.
-Show you can balance speed with safety.
+Show you can balance speed with safety and communicate clearly during high-stress situations.

 Uber-Specific Preparation Tips